google/moodle-on-gcp/docs/repository-organization.md

   For a more detailed understanding of Moodle's config.php file, check its distribution example file, which is located at: [https://github.com/moodle/moodle/blob/master/config-dist.php](https://github.com/moodle/moodle/blob/master/config-dist.php)
 * *[moodle-externaldb-secret.yaml](../5a-deployment-no-helm/moodle-externaldb-secret.yaml)*: Kubernetes Secret, Base64 encoded value for Database (MySQL) password.
 * *[moodle-password-secret.yaml](../5a-deployment-no-helm/moodle-password-secret.yaml)*: Kubernetes Secret, Base64 encoded value for Moodle's admin and initial user.
-* *[moodle-deployment-nginx.yaml](../5a-deployment-no-helm/moodle-deployment-nginx.yaml)*: The Deployment object for the NGINX based image, make sure to change the image tags and repository name once you finsh building it and pushing it in folter/step 4.
+* *[moodle-deployment-nginx.yaml](../5a-deployment-no-helm/moodle-deployment-nginx.yaml)*: The Deployment object for the NGINX based image, make sure to change the image tags and repository name once you finsh building it and pushing it in [folder of Step 4](../4-moodle-image-builder/).
-* *[moodle-deployment-bitnami.yaml](../5a-deployment-no-helm/moodle-deployment-bitnami.yaml)*: The Deployment object for the Bitnami's based image, make sure to change the image tags and repository name once you finsh building it and pushing it in step 4.
-Note this won't use the given configmap up above, that's only meant for NGINX based deployment.
+* *[moodle-deployment-bitnami.yaml](../5a-deployment-no-helm/moodle-deployment-bitnami.yaml)*: The Deployment object for the Bitnami's based image, make sure to change the image tags and repository name once you finsh building it and pushing it in [folder of Step 4](../4-moodle-image-builder/).
+  **(Note: this won't use the given configmap up above, confogmap is only meant for NGINX based deployment)**.
 * *[moodle-service-.yaml](../5a-deployment-no-helm/moodle-service.yaml)*: The Service object for any based image, you don't and shouldn't change anything in this file if you don't know about GKE's BackendConfig object, leave it default and it should suffice.